State and Local Government Conflict of Interests (COI) Act Compliance

 Certain new employees may be requested to file a Statement of Economic Interests and complete the State and Local Conflict of Interests (COI) Act orientation course shortly after their arrival at the University.
 These individuals will be contacted by the COI Coordinator.
 Instructions for using the Conflict of Interests Disclosure System and accessing the COI training course will be provided.
 These employees are also required to file the annual disclosure.
 Research Faculty seeking a waiver from the President for a research conflict must also file a Statement of Economic Interests and complete the COI Training course at the time of their waiver request.

 Late Filing of Required Financial Disclosure Documents

 All officers and employees missing the COI Act’s deadline will be reported to their respective Vice President, the Executive Vice President and Chief Operating Officer, and the Vice President and Chief Human Resources Officer.

 Any person who does not file or who knowingly files the Statement of Economic Interests form inaccurately may be subject to criminal and/or civil penalties.
 Any person who knowingly files the form inaccurately may also be dismissed from office or employment.

-Please contact the COI Coordinator if you have a compelling reason for filing late such as a death in the family, being on leave for health reasons, not receiving required financial information from a third party, and the like.
+Please contact the COI Coordinator if you have a compelling reason for filing late such as a death in the family, being on leave for health reasons.
 The COI Coordinator will contact the Office of the Secretary of the Commonwealth and request an appropriate extension on your behalf.
 Approval of all extension requests are at the discretion of the Office of the Secretary of the Commonwealth.

 State and Local Conflict of Interests (COI) Act Training

 Notification to Complete the State and Local Conflict of Interests (COI) Act Orientation Course (COI Training)